 The good news is there are ways to check if your content is being copied by someone else.
 And there are also different actionable steps you can take to protect the content on your site if it happens to be stolen.
 Today’s post is here to guide you through the process of making sure your original content isn’t duplicated by a copycat.
 We’re sharing our tips to check if your website content is copied and what to do about it!

 Let’s get to the old-fashioned way first.
 A quick Google search can tell you if the unique content for a specific page of your site has been copied.
 All you need to do is copy and paste a paragraph or sentence from that page into Google, between quotation marks.
 Then search away!
-Ideally, the search engine results will only show your website.
+Ideally, the search engine results will only show your web pages.
 If other pages with similar content show up, remember that Google considers the first result to be the original.
 But if other websites appeared on the results before yours, it means you probably have a duplicate content problem.

 Copyscape is a great plagiarism checker because it allows you to search for your entire website’s duplicate content in a single search.
 All you need to do is type your website’s URL and wait for the results.
 Copyscape will show you which sites are duplicating your content and what specific pages are being copied!
 Though this basic search is free, the premium tools come at an extra cost.
 Still, it’s a great resource to check if your website content is being copied.